 Secondary schools in Austria

-From the age of 10 to 15, Austrian kids must go to a junior high or secondary school (Hauptschule or Kooperative Mitelschule).
-However, in certain areas – like Vienna – children may first to go a “new middle school” (Neueu Mittelschule) or German-style “Gymnasium” (allgemeinbildende höhere Schule).
+From the age of 10 to 15, Austrian kids must go to a junior high or secondary school (Hauptschule or Kooperative Mittelschule).
+However, in certain areas – like Vienna – children may first to go a “new middle school” (Neue Mittelschule) or German-style “Gymnasium” (allgemeinbildende höhere Schule).
 Similarly, from the age of 14, children can opt to go to a polytechnic (Polytechnische Schule) for vocational training and apprenticeships.
 As with primary schools, secondary schools in Austria can be either public or private.

 State and public secondary schools

 Austria has around 1,200 public secondary schools and 72 private secondary schools that receive government support.
 In addition, there are 270 public academic high schools (and 81 private) as well as 335 public and 158 private vocational institutions.
 In 2017/2018, there were 207, 898 secondary students in general secondary schools and 143, 544 in technical and vocational colleges.